darrellanderson/ttpg-mock/README.md

 ## Caveats

 Mocking is NOT complete.
-Some methods (such as hit detection and transform math) aren't supported; those methods will throw a "Method not implemented" error.
+Some methods (such as hit detection and "look at" rotation) aren't supported; those methods will throw a "Method not implemented" error.